 In the case of contracts executed by digital signature, your data is also accessible to all persons involved in the approval and signing of the contract, as they receive a log after the contract has been signed indicating all processing steps, including e-mail address, IP address, date and time.
 Your data may also be accessible to the respective service providers that we use for the relevant digital signature procedure.
 In the case of Adobe Sign, this would be Adobe Systems Software Ireland Limited, 4-6 Riverwalk, City West, Business Campus, Saggart D24, Dublin, Ireland.
-If a qualified electronic signature is used to execute digital contracts, your data will also be accessible to D-Trust GmbH, Kommandantenstraße 18, 10969 Berlin, Germany, which is the provider responsible for checking the validity of the signature.
+If a qualified electronic signature is used to execute digital contracts, your data may also be accessible to B-Trust in Bulgaria (or another similar type of supplier), which is the provider responsible for checking the validity of the signature.

 5. For how long will the data be stored?

-6. Are you obliged to provide the data?
+6. Are you obligated to provide the data?

-Within the scope of our business relationship, you must provide us with the personal data needed to commence, execute and terminate a business relationship and to perform the obligations associated therewith, which we are legally obligated to collect or are entitled to collect on the basis of legitimate interests.
-Without such data, we would generally not be able to enter into or to run a business relationship with you.
+Within the scope of our business relationship, you must provide us with the personal data needed to commence, execute and terminate a business relationship and to perform the obligations associated therewith, which we are legally obligated to collect and/or are entitled to collect on the basis of legitimate interests.
+Without such data, we would generally not be able to enter into a business relationship with you.

 7. Is data transferred to third countries?